computproteomics/vsclust/README.md

 ### Installation
 Download the files into a folder and install the library *e1071FuzzVec*.
-You might need to compile the library on your computer and therefore
+You might need to compile the library on your computer:
+Run *R CMD INSTALL e1071FuzzVec_Installation* from the command line.
+You need to be in the VSClust folder.
+For Windows users, replace *R* by *InstallationPath/R.exe*.

 ## Command line